weizhaoalex/Juventus_SPI/README.md

-# Juventus_SPI
+# Soccer Club Data Analysis
-Analyze Juventus Historical Soccer Power Index
+This is a data visualization practice with soccer club data downloaded from FiveThirtyEight.